SECTION - A

 14. In January 1871, Prussian king, William I, was proclaimed German Emperor at a ceremony at Versailles.

-15. Italy was fragmented, before unification, it was a part of the multinational Habsburg Empire in the north, center under the Pope and the south under the Bourbon kings of Spain.
+15. Before unification Italy was fragmented.
+In the north it was a part of the multinational Habsburg Empire, central parts of Italy were under the Pope and the southern region was under the Bourbon kings of Spain.

 17. In 1861, Victor Emmanuel II was proclaimed the king of united Italy.